-Our Experience program provides students with opportunities to enhance their skills and knowledge base through subjects including Design Technology, Food Technology, Art, Music, Health and Physical Education.
+Our Activities program provides year 7-9 students with opportunities to enhance their skills and knowledge base through a variety of engaging afternoon activities.

 The senior school is vocationally directed and provides students with opportunities to sample a range of careers options.
-All students work toward completion of their Northern Territory Certificate of Education & Training (NTCET).
-Yirara College uphold the broad aims of the NTCET, which:
+All senior students have the opportunity to participate in both work experience and VET courses.

 The college currently employs 26 academic staff, this includes teachers, school curriculum officers and tutors.
 The diagram below demonstrates the model used during the academic day.